PromoFaux/razer-battery-monitor/README.md

 **Stream Deck Software**:

 - Stream Deck software version 6.5 or higher
-- Razer device connected via USB
+- Razer mouse or keyboard
 - Windows only?
 I honestly don't know.
 I'll try it on my Macbook Air and update this if it works...

 ## Motivation